Sleep 101

 - Common oils: Lavender, chamomile, and valerian root are frequently used for sleep promotion.

-- Research findings: Studies have shown that lavender aromatherapy can improve sleep quality in various populations, including college students and patients with coronary artery disease (Lillehei et al., 2015).
+- Research findings: Studies have shown that lavender aromatherapy can improve sleep quality in various populations, including college students and patients with coronary artery disease.90

 Various herbal supplements are marketed for their sleep-promoting properties.